deneha/azure-guidance/best-practices-api-implementation.md

     }
 	```

-	> **Tip**: The volume of data that you can upload to a web service is not constrained by streaming, and a single request could conceivably result in a massive object that consumes considerable resources.
+	> [AZURE.TIP] The volume of data that you can upload to a web service is not constrained by streaming, and a single request could conceivably result in a massive object that consumes considerable resources.
 If, during the streaming process, the web API determines that the amount of data in a request has exceeded some acceptable bounds, it can abort the operation and return a response message with status code 413 (Request Entity Too Large).

 	You can minimize the size of large objects transmitted over the network by using HTTP compression.
 This approach helps to reduce the amount of network traffic and the associated network latency, but at the cost of requiring additional processing at the client and the server hosting the web API.
 For example, a client application that expects to receive compressed data can include an Accept-Encoding: gzip request header (other data compression algorithms can also be specified).
 If the server supports compression it should respond with the content held in gzip format in the message body and the Content-Encoding: gzip response header.

-	> **Tip**: You can combine encoded compression with streaming; compress the data first before streaming it, and specify the gzip content encoding and chunked transfer encoding in the message headers.
+	> [AZURE.TIP] You can combine encoded compression with streaming; compress the data first before streaming it, and specify the gzip content encoding and chunked transfer encoding in the message headers.
 Also note that some web servers (such as Internet Information Server) can be configured to automatically compress HTTP responses regardless of whether the web API compresses the data or not.

 - **Implement partial responses for clients that do not support asynchronous operations**.